eliaskounakas/vector-implementation/README.md

 # vector-implementation
-This is from a project @University of Vienna where I have to implement the vector class.
+This is from a project @ University of Vienna where I had to implement the vector class.